 Designing and overseeing the college counseling process

-Assisting with all other efforts necessary to grow the school in a prudent and fiscally responsible manner consistent with mission and academic standards
+Assisting with all other efforts necessary to grow the school in a prudent and fiscally responsible manner consistent with its mission and academic standards

 Experience and Qualifications

 The school seeks candidates of exceptional character, creativity, and intelligence who have the drive and versatility to create an ambitious and innovative school from the ground up.
-Candidates must also have the academic record, teaching experience, poise, and administrative ability to recruit, manage, and lead the faculty.
-Candidates’ ability to work effectively within a diverse community will also be given considerable weight in the selection process.
-Advanced degrees are preferred, but not required.

 Thaden is an equal-opportunity employer and complies with all federal, state, and local laws that prohibit discrimination in employment because of race, color, national origin, citizenship, age (18 or older), religion, disability, marital status, veteran status, and sexual orientation.